 *In 2009, VISIT FLORIDA changed its visitor estimation methodology; therefore, estimates made prior to that year are not directly comparable.

-In 2015, domestic visitors still make up the lions share at nearly 90 million, an 8% increase, with Canada in second place and the United Kingdom in third place.
+In 2017, domestic visitors still make up the lions share at over 102 million, an 4.5% increase, with Canada in second place and the United Kingdom in third place.

-The biggest change compared to previous years is the drop in visitor numbers from overseas, particularly South America, and in particular from Brazil, Argentina and Venezuela.
+The biggest change in the last couple of years is the drop in visitor numbers from overseas, particularly South America, and in particular from Brazil, Argentina and Venezuela.
 This is partly due to economic and political turmoil coupled with a poor economy and not being part of the US Visa Waiver Program.

 In prior years, the United Kingdom (UK) was always top of the international visitor list behind Canada but in 2011 the UK at 1.3 million was knocked off the second spot by Brazil with 1.5 million visitors.
 Brazil has now slipped back to third place behind the UK.

-Comparing these figures with 2010, the biggest gains in percentage terms came from emerging markets like Mexico, Argentina, Venezuela and Brazil reflecting the impact of the economic downturn in Western Europe.
+Comparing these figures with as far back as 2010, the biggest gains in percentage terms came from emerging markets like Mexico, Argentina, Venezuela and Brazil reflecting the impact of the economic downturn in Western Europe.

 Recent Florida Tourism History